The Parelli Foundation Helps Solve the Horse Rescue Puzzle.

 Cheryl is a master at finding and putting the puzzle pieces together to create a better outcome.
 She has mobilized corporations and individuals throughout the local community and the greater Atlanta area to help the horses, kids, and volunteers have a better life.
 Though Cheryl has always been natural with horses, the Parelli Foundation donations are making it easier to assure that all volunteers, staff, and children learn to communicate with the horses more naturally.
 Natural horsemanship students Vickie Nee and her daughter, Kira DeRosa, assist with an active rehabilitation and adoption program.
 Kira teaches natural horsemanship to volunteers, Barn Buddy youth and staff, summer campers, and other groups and individuals.
 One of Kira’s passions is to help her students learn to “read” the horses and identify and understand their individual Horsenalities, thus promoting greater safety and enjoyment for both horses and humans.
 Kira hopes to eventually complete the requirements to become a Licensed Parelli Professional.
 Another puzzle piece added is Robin Harris, a 2-Star Parelli Professional.
 She visits from Alabama every three to four months to advance the horsemanship of the key equine support staff (Jorge, Kira, Vickie, and others); the volunteers and staff of Save the Horses Rescue; the Barn Buddy Youth Program; Victory’s Gait; and nearby Angels on Horseback Therapeutic Riding Center.
 Through the combined efforts of these programs and their staff, hundreds of horses, volunteers, and individuals have found a better life.
 The Parelli Foundation is happy that our small donation has been put to use by the founder and staff of Save the Horses, to help make it a better world for so many horses and the humans who love them.

 Has the Parelli Foundation touched your life in a meaningful and inspiring way?
 We would like to hear about it.
-If you have a story to tell, and the Foundation has helped in some way, write it down in 1000 words or less and send it to email@example.com, along with three photos to illustrate your story.
+If you have a story to tell, and the Foundation has helped in some way, write it down in 1000 words or less and send it our contact us form, along with three photos to illustrate your story.
 We may use your story at our web site or in other ways.